davidhod1/ORWMA_Project/README.md

 # ORMWA_Project
-This project contains android app which was made for college project.
+This project contains android application which was made for college project.
-App name is Tough